Duxter7/GA-English-Notes/IT English 2 (A2).md

 I bought Dr. Pepper for my brother

-My wife and I went to her
+My wife and I went to her parents